solidjs/solid/documentation/rendering.md

 </ul>
 ```

-The library also includes a couple afterRender hooks for this element.
+The library also includes a couple afterRender hooks.

 ### selectWhen(signal, handler)
 ### selectEach(signal, handler)